"I was driving in downtown Atlantis My barracuda was in the shop So I was in a rented stingray and it was overheating"

-Characters can pour and drink cups of other liquids (possible in real life if you use liquids with a higher density than and immiscible with water, but it never looks like it does in fiction).
+Characters can pour and drink cups of other liquids.
+(This is possible if the liquid has a higher density than and immiscible with water, but it never looks like it does in fiction.)

-If you really want to stretch it, characters can light torches and burn fire.
+If you really want to stretch it, things can burn.
+With fire.
 Yes, underwater.
-This is possible with proper fuel, which usually isn't used in this case.
-This is usually Lampshaded.
+(This is possible with proper fuel, which usually isn't used in this case.
+This is usually Lampshaded.)

 Or stretching it to extremes, there are rivers and lakes.
 Underwater.
 Which hardly-if-at-all resemble brine pools or the real phenomenon of underwater lakes and almost certainly were not designed with those in mind.

 Characters (who can swim) are worried about falling into trenches and off cliffs.

 All forms of combat can be executed as if on dry land.
 Projectiles, blades and bludgeons inflict the expected amount of damage despite having to pass through a medium 784 times as dense as air.